MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 Keeping threads on the main-thread's stack, significantly reduces our memory availability, along with the risk of chaos.

-There is a case to be made for some very specific application which spawns some threads in scope, do some work, then exits, to reuse the caller's stack.
+There is a case to be made for some very specific application which spawns some threads in scope, does some work, then exits, to reuse the caller's stack.
 But I have yet to encounter that kind of use-case in practice, let's move on to something more reasonable.

 ##### Mmap more stack-space

 This is what `musl` does.
 We allocate the memory that we want to use from new os-pages and use those.
-We could potentially do a regular `malloc` as well, although that would less control over the allocated memory.
+We could potentially do a regular `malloc` as well, although that would mean less control over the allocated memory.

 #### Communicating with the started thread
-Now `mmap`-ing some stack-memory be enough for the OS to start a thread with its own stack, but then what?
+Now `mmap`-ing some stack-memory is enough for the OS to start a thread with its own stack, but then what?
-The thread needs to know what to do, we can't provide it with any arguments, we need to put all the data it needs on its stack.
+The thread needs to know what to do, we can't provide it with any arguments, we need to put all the data it needs on its stack before starting execution of the task.

-This means that we'll need some assembly, since using the clone syscall and then continuing in `Rust` relinquishes control over the stack that we need, we need to put almost the entire child-thread's lifetime in assembly.
+This means that we'll need some assembly, since using the clone syscall and then continuing in `Rust` relinquishes control that we need over the stack, we need to put almost the entire child-thread's lifetime in assembly.

 The structure of the call is mostly stolen from `musl`, with some changes for this more minimal use-case.
 The rust function will look like this: